 The beauty industry has not always been inclusive when it comes to formulas that are made with all shades in mind.
 We know that from the various makeup brands that are just now getting on board and including skin tones from the lightest to the very darkest.
 But now more than ever, the options are cropping up all over the beauty scene, and we are loving it.
 With that in mind, remember that darker skin tones need protection against common problems such as hyperpigmentation, uneven skin tones and dark spots, which darker skin is more prone to acquiring.

 When it comes to finding the right sunscreen, the first thing to note is that there are two types: chemical and physical.
 Chemical sunscreen absorbs into the skin and soaks up UV rays.
 Then, it converts the rays into heat and releases them from your body.
 The active ingredients in chemical sunscreens include avobenzone, octinoxate and oxybenzone.
 Meanwhile, physical sunscreen sits on top of your skin and helps to reflects the sun’s rays, thanks to the minerals titanium dioxide and zinc oxide, which are the main active ingredients in physical blocks.

-Get ready to stock up this summer because I have rounded up the best sunscreens for women (and men) of color, from chemical to physical, and from need-to-know brands to classics, so now you really have no excuse not to indulge.
+Get ready to stock up this summer because I have rounded up the best sunscreens for dark skin tones for women (and men), from chemical to physical, and from need-to-know brands to classics, so now you really have no excuse not to indulge.